How to Test Prophecy

 For example, Luke the Evangelist recounts, "Now it happened, as we went to prayer, that a certain slave girl possessed with a spirit of divination met us, who brought her masters much profit by fortune-telling.
 This girl followed Paul and us, and cried out, saying, 'These men are the servants of the Most High God, who proclaim to us the way of salvation.'
 And this she did for many days.
 But Paul, greatly annoyed, turned and said to the spirit, 'I command you in the name of Jesus Christ to come out of her.'
 And he came out that very hour" (Acts 16:16-18).

-Notice that the slave girl's prophetic word was entirely true, the men were the servants of God proclaiming the way of salvation; however, Paul tested (discerned) the spirit of the slave girl and determined it was a demon who inspired her and not the Spirit of God.
+Notice that the slave girl's prophetic word was entirely true, the men were the servants of God proclaiming the way of salvation; however, Paul exercised the gift of discernment of spirits and determined it was a demon who inspired the slave girl to prophesy, not the Spirit of God.

 Paul warns, "For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works" (2 Corinthians 11:13-15).